PetraOmrcen/GameAppPetra/README.md

 - UserDefaults and models :

 I spent some time thinking about how to save selected genres in UserDefaults.
-In the first version, I saved only the id of the genre, but that turned out to be complicated because in the settings screen I would have to read all the genres from the API again and compare the Ids and only then enter them into the model (GenreModel).
+In the first version, I saved only the ID of the genre, but that turned out to be complicated because in the settings screen I would have to read all the genres from the API again, compare the IDs and only then enter them into the model (GenreModel).
 That's why I decided to save the entire model in UserDefaults (but it's important to note that I only saved the url of the image, not the entire UIImage, and I loaded the image only when I went to enter data into the model (GenreCellModel)).

 - GenreList, Onboarding and Settings: